Equation of State and Joule-Thomson Expansion for the FRW Universe in the Brane World Scenario: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In this paper, we have investigated the thermodynamic properties of the FRW universe in the RSII model of the brane world scenario.
-We got the first law of thermodynamics (\ref{flo}) at the apparent horizon of the FRW universe, where $M_{eff}=\rho V$ is the effective Misner-Sharp energy and related with the internal energy by $U\equiv-M_{eff}$, the expression of entropy (\ref{entropy}) is different from the Bekenstein-Hawking entropy, and the work density $\overset{m}{W}$ is identified with the thermodynamic pressure $P$.
-We have constructed the equation of state (\ref{eoso}) for the thermodynamic pressure, but it has no corresponding ``small-large" phase transition.
-We have also investigated the Joule-Thompson expansion in the RSII brane world scenario, and got the $JT$ coefficient.
-There are inversion points in the Joule-Thompson expansion, and the values of the inversion temperature and pressure are affected by the brane tension.
+In this paper, we have investigated the thermodynamic properties of the FRW universe in the brane world scenario, where we have taken the RSII model as an example.
+From the first law of thermodynamics (\ref{flo}) at the apparent horizon of the FRW universe, we find that the work density $\overset{m}{W}$ can be identified with the thermodynamic pressure $P$.
+We have constructed the equation of state (\ref{eoso}) for the thermodynamic pressure, but it has no corresponding $P$-$V$ (or ``small-large") phase transition.
+We have also investigated the Joule-Thomson expansion in the brane world scenario, and got the JT coefficient.
+There are inversion points in the Joule-Thomson expansion, and the values of the inversion temperature and pressure are affected by the brane tension, which provide a new way to test the brane world scenario or extra dimension.

-The results in this paper shows that if one defines the thermodynamic pressure $P$ of the FRW universe from its work density $W$, one can get the standard first law of thermodynamics and construct an equation of state $P=P(V,T)$, which is very essential for further study of many thermodynamic behaviors.
-Similar study can be carried in other brane world models, such as the DGP model \cite{Dvali:2000hr, Dvali:2000xg, Zhang:2004in, Sheykhi:2007zp}, Gauss-Bonnet brane world \cite{Sheykhi:2007gi}, etc. The thermodynamic behavior of dynamical black holes in the brane world scenario is another interesting question.
+The results in this paper shows that if one defines the thermodynamic pressure $P$ of the FRW universe from the work density, one can get the standard first law of thermodynamics and construct an equation of state $P=P(V,T)$, which is very essential for further study of many thermodynamic behaviors.
+One can also study the thermodynamics of the FRW universe in other brane world models, such as the DGP model \cite{Dvali:2000hr, Dvali:2000xg, Zhang:2004in, Sheykhi:2007zp}, Gauss-Bonnet brane world \cite{Sheykhi:2007gi}, etc, where new phenomena may be found.
+The thermodynamic behavior of black holes in the brane world scenario is also an interesting question.